Northwestern Syria offensive (April–August 2019): Capture of Qalaat al-Madiq

 On 13 May, the Syrian Army recaptured Tell Huwash after briefly losing control over it during a rebel counterattack.
-It also captured the villages of Al-Hawash and Al-Jabriyah after clashes with Hayat Tahrir al-Sham and the National Front for Liberation.
+It also captured the villages of Al-Hawash and Al-Jabriyah after clashes with Hay'at Tahrir al-Sham and the National Front for Liberation.
 Shortly thereafter, the Syrian Army captured the villages of Tuba and Sheikh Idris from rebel forces.
 Jaysh al-Izza, backed by HTS and the NFL, launched a counterattack on the Hamamiyat front, south of Kafr Nabudah, and also reportedly shelled the city of Al-Suqaylabiyah again, with Syrian state media reporting one civilian was killed and five wounded.
 The SOHR reported the clashes in Hamamiyat, al-Jabin and on the outskirts of Karnaz had stopped after the withdrawal of the rebel groups from the area, signalling the failure of the counterattack.
 Later, a local source reported that rebel groups recaptured Sheikh Idris.

 On 14 May, Syrian Army forces began advancing deeper into the Ghab Plain.
 By the end of the day, the Syrian Army had captured the villages of al-Mujahirin, al-Hamra, and a nearby airstrip.

 On 15 May, the Syrian Army captured the entire al-Huwayz area, including all three towns located at the southwestern slope of Zawiya Mountain.

 On 16 May, HTS forces repelled a Syrian Army 4th Division-led infiltration attempt on the Kabani axis in Latakia, killing and wounding several Syrian Army and NDF soldiers.
 The failed infiltration was in support of the Syrian Army's upcoming major assault to capture the strategic town of Kabani, set to be spearheaded by the 42nd Brigade (Ghiath Forces) of the 4th Armored Division, and to be supported by the Tiger Forces.
 The Syrian Army had launched a number of attacks on Kabani over the previous two weeks, but was repelled each time, suffering several casualties.

 On 17 May, the Syrian Army massed troops for the expected assault on Kabani, while rebel positions within and around the town were hit numerous times by government artillery and Russian airstrikes.